-24 15 U.S.C.
+29 15 U.S.C.
 78f(b).

-with Section 6(b)(6) of the Act,27 which requires the rules of an exchange provide that its members be appropriately disciplined for violations of the Act as well as the rules and regulations thereunder, or the rules of the Exchange, by expulsion, suspension, limitation of activities, functions, and operations, fine, censure, being suspended or barred from being associated with a member, or any other fitting sanction.
+In addition, the Exchange believes that the proposed rule changes are consistent with Section 6(b)(6) of the Act,32 which requires the rules of an exchange provide that its members be appropriately disciplined for violations of the Act as well as the rules and regulations thereunder, or the rules of the Exchange, by expulsion, suspension, limitation of activities, functions, and operations, fine, censure, being suspended or barred from being associated with a member, or any other fitting sanction.

 The Exchange believes that the proposed changes are consistent with these requirements because the changes further harmonize Nasdaq's investigative and adjudicatory processes with similar processes used by Phlx.
-The new processes are well-established as fair and designed to protect investors and the public interest.
-Because the Exchange is conforming the Nasdaq rule text to the Phlx rule text to eliminate any differences, the Exchange believes that the proposed changes should facilitate prompt, appropriate, and effective discipline of members and their associated persons consistent with the Act.
+The new processes are wellestablished as fair and designed to protect investors and the public interest.
+Because the Exchange is conforming the Nasdaq rule text to the Phlx rule text to eliminate any differences (except for those noted herein), the Exchange believes that the proposed changes should facilitate prompt, appropriate, and effective discipline of members and their associated persons consistent with the Act.
 The Exchange believes that adding references to the Nasdaq Regulation Department within the 8000 and 9000 Nasdaq Series rules as described in this proposal clarifies the involvement that Nasdaq Regulation plays in the investigation and enforcement of Nasdaq's disciplinary rules.
 In addition, the Exchange believes that adding references to FINRA within the 8000 and 9000 Nasdaq Series rules as described in this proposal brings greater transparency to its rules and clarifies the process as it exists today.
-Today, FINRA is empowered to act on behalf of the Exchange.28 associated persons as they only will need to be familiar with a single rule set going forward.
-Because the substance of the rules would remain unchanged, the Exchange believes that the proposed change would continue to provide fair procedures for the suspending and disciplining of members and associated persons, the denial of membership to any person seeking membership therein, the barring of any person from becoming associated with a member thereof, and the prohibition or limitation by the Exchange of any person with respect to access to services offered by the Exchange or a member thereof.
+Today, FINRA is empowered to act on behalf of the Exchange.33